DrYenyen/-How-to-use-Apollo-Save-Tool-AIO-and-Fake-account-for-Chiaki-/README.md

 4. Back to Apollo Save Tool, select HDD saves.
 Select your new game title ID, select Import decrypted save files.
 Import them one by one.
 Select Apply Changes & Resign.
 5. Open your game.
 You should see the same name as before, but a different size or at a different point in the game.

+### Managing save files from different Regions or Game versions
+* This method also works like the option above it but is easier to do in some cases.
+* This is for if you have a save from EUR version of the game and want to make it work on a US game and etc.
+  * Source save means the save you want to convert to the other region.
+  * Target save means the donor save FROM the other region.
+1. Decrypt the source savedata by copying it to the USB drive.
+2. Decrypt a target donor save from the other region of the game.
+* In the following steps ignore the sce_sys folder only copy and replace files outside of it.
+3. Copy the decrypted savedata from the Source save and paste it into the folder of the Target save and overwrite any duplicates.
+4. Go back to Apollo and copy the decrypted Target save to the HDD.
+5. Open the game.

 ### Fixing Keystone issues with savedata
 * Assuming the title id of the game or game version are not the issue sometimes you may do everything right but savedata always shows as corrupted.
 * This usually means the game you have or the game the save came from does not have a matching keystone this is usually an issue with dumped games as they are not rebuilt with the original keystone.
 1. To fix this export the keystone from an already working save file and import it into the save file that you want to fix then copy the save file to the HDD and try it out.

 ### I rebuilt my database and now all my homebrew and games are gone how do I get them back?